thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 **Side note on writing a proposal:**

-When you have never done this, writing a proposal is not easy.
+When you have never written a proposal, it is not a simple task.
 At least it was not for me.
-Luckily, there are nice people online willing to help you with that.
+Luckily, there is this lovely community of speakers online willing to help you with that.

 Have a look at [HelpMeAbstract](https://helpmeabstract.com/).